Bridging Generative and Discriminative Noisy-Label Learning via Direction-Agnostic EM Formulation: Experiments

 \subsection{Experimental Results}

-\textbf{Synthetic benchmarks.} The experimental results of our method with IDN problems on CIFAR10/100 are shown in Tab.\ref{tab:idn_cifar}.
-Compared with the previous SOTA kMEDITM~\cite{cheng2022instance}, on CIFAR10, we achieve competitive performance on low noise rates and up to 16\% improvements for high noise rates.
-For CIFAR100, we consistently improve 2\% to 4\% in all noise rates.
-Compared with the previous SOTA generative model CausalNL~\cite{yao2021instance}, our improvement is significant for all noise rates.
-The superior performance of our method indicates that our implicit generative modelling and clean label prior construction is effective when learning with label noise.
-For the two variants of our approach, i.e., $p(X|Y)$ and $p(Y|X)$, ``Ours - $p(X|Y)$'' generally shows better performance.
-CIFAR10 dataset~\cite{krizhevsky2009learning} is collected based on the given ten classes as a subset of tiny images dataset.
-This result aligns with the causal relationship from~\cite{yao2023better} that suggests that CIFAR10~\cite{krizhevsky2009learning} is collected based on the given ten classes as a subset of tiny image dataset, where $Y$ causes $X$.
+\textbf{Synthetic benchmarks.} The experimental results for instance-dependent noise (IDN) on CIFAR-10/100 are shown in Table~\ref{tab:idn_cifar}.
+Compared with the previous state-of-the-art (SOTA) method kMEIDTM~\cite{cheng2022instance}, on CIFAR-10 we achieve competitive performance at low noise rates and improve accuracy by up to 16 percentage points at high noise rates.
+On CIFAR-100, we obtain consistent gains of around 3--5 percentage points across all noise rates.
+Relative to the prior SOTA generative model, CausalNL~\cite{yao2021instance}, our improvements are substantial at all noise rates.
+These results indicate that our implicit generative modeling and clean-label prior construction are effective for learning with label noise.
+Between our two variants, $p(X|Y)$ and $p(Y|X)$, ``Ours - $p(X|Y)$'' generally performs better on these benchmarks.

-The experimental results with NLP benchmarks are shown in Tab.~\ref{tab:nlp_news}.
-Compared with previous SOTA DyGEN~\cite{zhuang2023dygen}, we achieve SOTA results on both datasets with different noise types and noise rates.
-Without the NPC post-processing~\cite{bae2022noisy}, we consistently improve 4\% to 10\% for all conditions.
-After NPC post-processing, we provide further improvements of 2\%, compared with DyGEN.
-Such improvements indicates that our method can learn with label noise on different data modalities (images and text), and different types and rates of label noise.
+\textbf{NLP benchmarks.} Experimental results on the NLP datasets are summarized in Tab.~\ref{tab:nlp_news}.
+Compared with the prior state-of-the-art (SOTA) method DyGEN~\cite{zhuang2023dygen}, our approach attains SOTA performance on both datasets across all noise types and rates.
+Without NPC post-processing~\cite{bae2022noisy}, we outperform DyGEN by 4--10 percentage points (pp) in every setting.
+When NPC post-processing is applied, our method achieves an additional $\sim$2 pp improvement over DyGEN.
+These results indicate that our method learns robustly under label noise across modalities (images and text) and across diverse noise types and rates.

-\textbf{Real-world benchmarks. } In Tab.~\ref{tab:cifarN}, we show the performance of our method on the CIFAR10N/100N benchmarks.
-Compared with other singlEModel baselines, our method achieves at least 1\% improvement on all noise rates on CIFAR10N, and it has a competitive performance on CIFAR100N.
-Compared with CAL~\cite{zhu2021second}, which has a complex multi-stage training process, our method has a much simpler end-to-end training process.
-Comparing the two optimisation goals, the conclusion for CIFAR10N/100N follows the same conclusion reached for CIFAR-IDN, where $p(X|Y)$ tends to perform better than $p(Y|X)$.
+\textbf{Real-world benchmarks.} In Tab.~\ref{tab:cifarN}, we show the performance of our method on the CIFAR-10N/100N benchmarks.
+Compared with other single-model baselines, our method achieves an improvement of at least 1 percentage point (pp) across all noise settings on CIFAR-10N and is competitive on CIFAR-100N.
+Compared with CAL~\cite{zhu2021second}, which uses a complex multi-stage training process, our approach is a much simpler end-to-end alternative.
+Comparing the two optimization goals, the conclusion for CIFAR-10N/100N matches that for CIFAR-IDN: $p(X|Y)$ generally performs better than $p(Y|X)$.